ToshioCP/Gtk4-tutorial/src/sec3.src.md

 - self is an instance to which the signal belongs.
 - user\_data is a data defined in the fourth argument of the `g_signal_connect` function.
-If it is NULL, then you can ignore and left out the second parameter.
+If it is NULL, then you can ignore and leave out the second parameter.

 API reference manual is very important.
 You should see and understand it.